Pop-Code/nestjs-console/README.md

 At the moment, it's not possible to have more than 2 dimensions in the commands stack using decorators.

-Example of possible cli stack Using decorator
+Example of possible cli stack using decorators

 ```
 Cli -> Command_A -> [